 If you hear of someone in the same country as you receiving the update while you’re still waiting for it, it’s bound to make you angry but, in reality, there’s really no justification for this.
 Manufacturers send the OTA (Over The Air) automatic update to some users to test the update.
 If there are no problems with it, then the new version is rolled out to all the users in that country.

 Whether or not you're one of the lucky first ones to get the update is down to pot luck.
 On the plus side, this means that won't have to endure any glitches or bugs that first appear with the update.

 Carriers and Android updates

 If you bought your smartphone with subsidizing, meaning through an carrier, be aware that you probably have a version of Android with the carrier's own overlay.
 When an update is available, the carrier must modify it before releasing it, which increases the delay in releasing the Android update.

 Be careful, this doesn’t mean that it has drawbacks, far from it.
-TV apps, free Deezer subscriptions, etc. are very useful on carrier overlays.
+TV apps, free subscriptions, etc. are very useful on carrier overlays.
 In addition to this, carriers often roll out updates faster than manufacturers themselves.

-The problems between OTA and root
+The problems with OTA and root

 Generally, to receive an OTA, you have to have an unmodified Android.
 The root and SuperSU themselves don’t prevent you from receiving an OTA.
 If, however, you have installed a custom recovery (TWRP, CWM), then you won’t receive the OTA.